 All are optional but we highly recommend that you purchase.
 There are many companies out there, all offering an assortment of services.

 Please, check with your local health department for a listing of immunizations recommended for travel to Indonesia.
 Also, check for the latest recommendations regarding Malaria prophylaxis for this area.

 Passport / Visa / Departure tax

 Please provide information for the Indonesian harbor clearances at the time of your booking.
-We need to have your full name, passport number, passport expiration date, date of birth, and nationality.
+We need to have your full name, passport number, date of birth, and nationality.

-There are ATMs in Bali, where you can withdraw cash in local currency with your credit card and PIN.
+There are ATMs in Bali, Labuan Bajo and Maumere, where you can withdraw cash in local currency with your credit card and PIN.
 Be aware that you have to have local currency for purchases in any of the islands east of Bali.
 Please be very careful when using a debit card in one of the ATM machines.
 Unfortunately, there is and increase in the use of card skimmers in Bali.
 Nothing is more shocking than unauthorized transactions upon your return home from holiday.
-We would not recommend using a debit card in any ATM in Bali at the present time.
+We would recommend using the ATMs inside a bank.

 Bar & Park Fees & incidentals

 On board Adelaar, you can pay your incidentals in cash or by credit card.
 We accept Visa and MasterCard.

 It is customary to give the crew a gratuity at the end of the trip, however, the amount is entirely up to the individual guest.
 Recommended guidelines are EUR 10-15 per guest per day, which would be EUR 100-150 per person at the end of a 10 day trip.
 This is divided between the 10 crew members and dive masters equally.